zencart/documentation/content/dev/release_process/prerequisites.md

 ## Check in!

 You'll want to check in all these changes so they get version stamped correctly.
+Merge the branch you created for these changes.